icareerclimber/source-code/content/howitworks/the-models.md

 [Link to Code](https://github.com/kbelsvik/career-skills-capstone/blob/master/model_pipeline/03_process_salary_and_create_ngram_model.ipynb)

-In order to produce useful skills information, we created a model similar to the one above with a few differences.
+In order to produce useful skills information, we created a model similar to the Document Similarity Model with a few differences.

 </br>